Jacob Stallings Player Props: Marlins vs. Braves

 Jacob Stallings At The Plate

-- Stallings has gotten a hit in five of 12 games this season, but he has no multi-hit games.
+- Stallings has gotten a hit in six of 14 games this year, but he has no multi-hit games.

-- Stallings has driven in a run twice this season, but just one in each of those games.
+- In 14 games played this year, he has not gone deep.

-- He has scored in three games this year (25.0%), but has had no multi-run games.
+- He has scored a run in three of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.